-These restoration projects will help return a more natural watering regime at the nine high-value floodplains.
+These restoration projects will help return a more natural watering regime at the identified highvalue floodplains.
 We will monitor how often natural flooding occurs and will release water in the years where the environment needs a 'top up' to keep it healthy.
 We will not release water every year unless the floodplain needs it.